 Mullein is a perfect remedy for that dry, scratchy cough you can’t seem to get rid of with just a few sips of water.
 A squirt or two of the tincture does so quickly and effectively for me.

 Mullein can be made into a tincture, which is the easiest way to take it and what we generally turn to at our house.
 You can also make it into a tea, though you may wish to consider pouring the tea through a coffee filter before you consume it, in case any of the tiny hairs off the leaves have strayed into your cup.
 Mullein can also be smoked for its benefits (seems counter intuitive, but it actually works!) which is why I add it to Nik’s smoking blends and to several of my home health incense blends.
 The yellow flowers of mullein are infused into an oil and are a great remedy for ear aches, and help clear up an ear infection if you catch it in the early stages.

 The roots of mullein are also helpful in healing muscle and tendon injuries.
+Check out this post on mullein by famed herbalist Jim Macdonald to learn more.
 This whole plant is an amazing piece of work!

-I have plenty of this herb available and make medicine with it regularly, so fee free to ask if you need any help working with it.
+I have plenty of this herb available and make medicine with it regularly, so feel free to ask if you need any help working with it.

 How did you prepare the mullein both as a tincture and when you smoked it please.

 To smoke mullein you just dry it completely until it’s crispy (by air or dehydrator) and then crush it up.
 A tincture is the fresh leaf chopped and soaked in alcohol 1:1.